iag-geo/spark_testing/apache_sedona/README.md

 ## Getting Started

-Open Terminal and run *01_setup_sedona.sh* to create a self-contained Python 3.11 Conda environment with PySpark 3.4.x and Apache Sedona installed.
+Open Terminal and run *01_setup_sedona.sh* to create a self-contained Python 3.12 Conda environment with PySpark 3.5.x and Apache Sedona installed.

-The script will finish by running *02_run_spatial_query.py* to confirm both Apache Spark & Sedona is working.
+The script will finish by running *02_run_spatial_query.py* to confirm Apache Spark & Sedona is working.
 The test script takes <1 min to run.

 ## Pre-requisites